josealvarez97/MattBots-Public/README.md

 MattBots is one of the ventures that best represents my skills.
 However, it is a personal venture for which I'm not willing to share the full source code.
 This repository highlights the main features, explains the design of the app, among other relevant things that allow to understand (and prove) the result of my work.

 P.S.
-The fact that I don't plan to post the full source code here doesn't mean that I won't be happy to walk you around any specific technical aspect of the app [*if you reach out*](mailto:j.alvarez@minerva.kgi.edu) - even the full source code!
+The fact that I don't plan to post the full source code here doesn't mean that I won't be **happy to walk you around any specific technical aspect of the app [*if you reach out*](mailto:j.alvarez@minerva.kgi.edu)** - even, then, the full source code!

 **My role:** I'm the chief programmer of **TecúnTecs**, a group of young creators - that I started - currently developing [MattBots](http://www.tecuntecs.com), a Game-Based Learning app that will aim to stimulate Early Childhood Mathematical Thinking.